expo/expo-graphics/README.md

 import * as THREE from "three";
 import ExpoTHREE from "expo-three";
-import ExpoGame from "expo-game";
+import ExpoGraphics from "expo-graphics";

 export default class App extends React.Component {
   render() {
-    // Create an `ExpoGame.View` covering the whole screen, tell it to call our
+    // Create an `ExpoGraphics.View` covering the whole screen, tell it to call our
     // `_onGLContextCreate` function once it's initialized.
     return (
-      <ExpoGame.View
+      <ExpoGraphics.View
         style={{ flex: 1 }}
         onContextCreate={this.onContextCreate}
         onRender={this.onRender}